The Dingle Peninsula

 To get the most out of the Dingle Peninsula, head off on the Slea Head Drive, a spectacular driving route that weaves and twists around the coast from Dingle.
 After you set off, near to Dún Beag, you’ll find the Fahan Beehive which boasts a good collection of clochán, medieval stone houses once inhabited by monks.
 These cone-shaped structures can be seen along the Slea Head Drive, and if they look familiar there’s a good reason why – the beehive huts on Skellig Michael featured as Luke Skywalker’s hideaway in Star Wars: The Last Jedi.

 Arguably Kerry’s finest beach, Coumeenoole is all windswept sands, pounding Atlantic waves and jagged black rocks.
 It’s pure drama – no wonder it featured in the David Lean film, Ryan’s Daughter.
-More heart-stirring scenery awaits at Dunquin Harbour, with its iconic twisting road that leads down to the harbour.
+More heart-stirring scenery awaits at Dunquin Harbour, with its iconic twisting road that leads down to the harbor.
 From here, you can catch a ferry to the deserted and poetic Blasket Islands, the most westerly island group in Europe.

 Beyond the coast

 The coast is such a powerful presence in this part of the world that it can be easy to forget that there’s more to the Dingle Peninsula than the sea.
 Just look at the Conor Pass.
 This single lane mountain-pass twists and turns relentlessly from Dingle town to Brandon Bay.
-Stop at the summit and you’ll be treated to stunning views of the whole peninsula and its terrain of rust-coloured mountain, sweeping green valley and inky corrie lakes.
+Stop at the summit and you’ll be treated to stunning views of the whole peninsula and its terrain of rust-colored mountain, sweeping green valley and inky corrie lakes.

 A Dingle town adventure

 A great base for any stay on the Dingle Peninsula, Dingle is arguably one of the island's more charming towns.
-Eclectic little fashion and jewellery shops on Green Street give way to intimate and cosy pubs, such as Ashes and Foxy John’s.
+Eclectic little fashion and jewelry shops on Green Street give way to intimate and cozy pubs, such as Ashes and Foxy John’s.
 There’s great Irish-style tapas to be had in Solas, fine dining Dingle-style in The Chart House, and some of the best ice cream on the island of Ireland at the much-loved Murphy’s.
 And don’t miss an outing with Dingle’s most famous dolphin, Fungie, in the gorgeous surrounds of Dingle Bay.
 Jump on one of the boat tours and take to the seas for an adventure you won’t forget.

 Dingle Peninsula highlights